What Is Thai Chicken Fried Rice?

 - Heat 1 tablespoon of vegetable oil in a large skillet or wok over medium-high heat.
 Once the oil is hot, add the minced garlic and sauté for about 30 seconds or until fragrant.
 Stir continuously to prevent burning.

 - Push the garlic to one side of the pan to create space for cooking the chicken.
-Add the sliced chicken breast to the skillet in an even layer.
+Add the sliced chicken thighs to the skillet in an even layer.
 Allow it to cook undisturbed for 2-3 minutes until the bottom turns golden brown.
 Stir occasionally to ensure even cooking.

 - Push the vegetables to the side of the pan to create space for scrambling the eggs.
 Pour the beaten eggs into the cleared space.
 Let them set slightly for a few seconds, then use a spatula to scramble the eggs until they are fully cooked and broken into small pieces.